How to Downgrade iPhone/iPad with TinyUmbrella

 To downgrade iOS 11, iOS 10, iOS 9, you probably want to save SHSH blobs with TinyUmbrella so that you can still have SHSH blobs if there is a workable downgrade method in the future.

-If you have installed iOS 11 beta and it causes troubles on your iPhone/iPad, you could downgrade iOS 11 to iOS 10 to solve the problem.
-Here is a solution to downgrade iOS without iTunes or TinyUmbrella: using FonePaw iOS System Recovery .
+If you have installed iOS 11 beta and it causes troubles on your iPhone/iPad, you could downgrade iOS 11.1.1 to iOS 11.1 to solve the problem.
+Here is a solution to downgrade iOS without iTunes or TinyUmbrella: using FonePaw iOS System Recovery.

 Install iOS System Recovery on your Mac or Windows PC.

-Power off your iPhone/iPad and put the device in DFU mode (How to Enter DFU mode on iPhone/iPad).
-Plug your iPhone/iPad into computer with USB cable.
+Step 1 Power off your iPhone/iPad and put the device in DFU mode (How to Enter DFU mode on iPhone/iPad).
+Plug your iPhone/iPad into a computer with USB cable.

-The device information of your iPhone/iPad will be displayed.
+Step 3 The device information of your iPhone/iPad will be displayed.
 Please make sure the information is correct.
-The program will download firmware file according the information.
+The program will download firmware file according to the information.

-Choose a iOS version or if you have downloaded an IPSW file, click Select to manually add the iOS firmware file.
+Step 4 Choose an iOS version or if you have downloaded an IPSW file, click Select to manually add the iOS firmware file.

-Click Repair.
-The program will begin to install a older iOS firmware on your iPhone/iPad and downgrade the device.
+Step 5 Click Repair.
+The program will begin to install an older iOS firmware on your iPhone/iPad and downgrade the device.
 When it is done, the device will boot up automatically.

 Other solutions to downgrade iOS 11/10/9/8?
 Share with us below.